Meena-Mani/IDC_breast_cancer/README.md

 Classification of IDC in breast cancer histology images

 ### Data Description
 IDC breast cancer data is available in different repositories.
-We use the [Invasive Ductal Carcinoma (IDC) breast cancer dataset](https://www.kaggle.com/paultimothymooney/breast-histopathology-images) on Kaggle which was first curated and presented by [5]<a href="#ref5">,[6]<a href="#ref6">.
+We use the [Invasive Ductal Carcinoma (IDC) breast cancer dataset](https://www.kaggle.com/paultimothymooney/breast-histopathology-images) on Kaggle which was first curated and presented by <a href="#ref5">[5]</a>, <a href="#ref6">[6]</a>.
 This dataset consists of 277,524 50x50 image patches extracted from 162 whole slide images.
 The IDC(-/+) ratio is 2:1.

 We need to organize the data in accordance with the Keras data directory structure (i.e. data/train/class, data/val/class).
 The [make_directory.py](https://github.com/Meena-Mani/IDC_breast_cancer/blob/master/make_directory.py) script is used for this.